Treating Functional Voice Disorders and Maintaining Good Vocal Health

 So you’ve noticed that your voice or your child’s voice is croaky, cracks in pitch, or just stops working by the end of the day.
 And this has been going on for quite a while, weeks or even months.
 Maybe you have a job where you’re required to speak all day.
 Or your child sings in a choir and their voice is spent by the end of rehearsal.

-The first step is to speak with a doctor familiar with voice disorders, such as an ENT, to rule out any underlying medical condition that could be causing the change in voice.
+The first step is to speak with a doctor familiar with voice disorders, such as an ENT.
+The doctor can rule out any underlying medical condition that could be affecting your voice.

-If you have a functional voice disorder, then working with a speech-language pathologist, or speech therapist, to develop safe vocal techniques and hygiene is likely the next step in treatment.
+If you have a functional voice disorder, the next step in treatment will likely be working with a speech-language pathologist, or speech therapist, to develop safe vocal techniques and hygiene.
 Speech therapists are communication experts, and many specialize in voice therapy to help evaluate, diagnose, treat, and manage voice disorders.
 Speech therapy can be delivered in person or with online speech therapy, where your therapist meets with you via a 1-on-1 video chat.

 While this can sound scary, again, functional voice disorders are typically preventable and treatable.